-- 12-16 oz thin sliced ham
+- 12 ounces thin sliced deli ham

 - 1/2 cup butter melted

-- 1 tsp ground mustard
+- 1 teaspoon ground mustard

-- 1 tsp poppy seeds optional
+- 1 teaspoon poppy seeds

 - Place ham and cheese on the bottom of the sliced rolls.
 Cover with the top half of roll.